-In Python, we can use index numbers to access an individual element from a list object.
+In Python, we use index numbers to access an individual element from a list .
 The index number of every list object starts from 0 to n-1, where n is the total number of elements present in the list.
-While accessing a single element using indexing, we use the associated integer value as an index number.
-If we try to use a float number as an index value, we encounter an error.

-In this Python error guide, we will discuss this error in detail and learn why it occurs and how to solve it.
-We will also walk through a common example that demonstrates this error in a Python program.
-So let's get started with the error statement.
+This guide will discuss the above error in detail, learn why it occurs, and how to solve it.
+We will also walk through a common example explaining this error and a solution.

 Python Problem: TypeError: list indices must be integers or slices, not float

-In Python, apart from integers, we also have floating-point values to represent numerical data, but if we pass the floating-point number as an index number, Python raises the
+Apart from integers, we also have floating-point values to represent numerical data.
+But if we pass the floating-point value as an index number, Python raises the error TypeError: list indices must be integers or slices, not float .
+This error statement has two parts.

 1. TypeError

 TypeError is one of Python's standard exceptions.
-It is raised in a Python program when we perform an unsupported operation or function on an inappropriate type.
-This error also occurs when we pass an invalid data type argument to a method or function.
-And when we pass a float number instead of an integer as an index, Python raises this Exception.
+It arises when we perform an unsupported operation or function on an inappropriate type.
+Also, this error occurs when we pass an invalid data type argument to a method or function.

 2. list indices must be integers or slices, not float

-is the Error message, telling us that the index needs to be an integer value or a slice syntax, not float.
-This error message is raised in a Python program when we pass a floating-point number inside the square bracket to access the list element.
+The error message indicates that the index number needs to be an integer value or a slice syntax and not float.
+We encounter this error message when we pass a floating-point number inside the square bracket to access the list element.

 Example